utmapp/docs.getutm.app/guides/windows.md

 ### "This PC can't run Windows 11"

-If you get this message trying to install Windows 11, you can bypass it with the following steps:
+If you get this message trying to install Windows 11, it can be due to the missing trusted platform module (TPM), which you can bypass it with the following steps:

 1. Press **Shift+F10** to open Command Prompt and type in `regedit.exe` to launch Registry Editor.
 2. Navigate to **HKEY_LOCAL_MACHINE\SYSTEM\Setup**